The Foundation makes single and multi-year grants to organizations whose primary mission is to advance the arts or K-12 education in Oregon.

 Have a minimum of three years of successful operation

-Apply only once within a 12-month period, regardless of whether or not a previous proposal was funded.
+Apply only once within a 12-month period, regardless of whether or not a previous proposal was funded

 EDUCATION FUNDING GUIDELINES:

 The Foundation accepts education proposals for general support, project or capacity-building support from organizations whose programs strengthen student proficiency and produce measurable results.
+Read more about our Education grants here.

 The foundation accepts arts proposals from organizations that deliver artistic programming, performances or exhibits as their primary mission.
+Read more about our Arts grants here.

 The three primary arts funding areas:

 Project Support: designed for specific projects around performances, presentations or exhibits.
-Project support can include marketing, fundraising or governance, replacing equipment, a challenge grant to stimulate individual giving, purchasing a new database, replacing or upgrading moveable equipment.
+Project support can include marketing, fundraising or governance, replacing equipment, a challenge grant to stimulate individual giving, purchasing a new database, replacing or upgrading movable equipment.

 º Recipients of Miller project grants in two consecutive fiscal years are not eligible to apply for funds in the following fiscal year.
 If this presents a significant challenge for your organization, please contact a program officer to discuss your specific circumstances.